jadebluestar/robotic-arm-sim/README.md

 3. Open CoppeliaSim.
 Navigate to Modules > Importers > URDF importer
 Select the main URDF file you exported.
 The importer will load the robot model and its visual and collision geometries.
-4. Add the above script to your model
+4. Add the above scripts to your model